-Erosion, chemical pollution, salinization, climate change, intensive cultivation, abandonment of the countryside, overbuilding, wrong political choices, they all compromised the quality of the soil with an enormous loss of productive land every year.
+Erosion, chemical pollution, salinization, climate change, intensive farming, rural depopulation, overbuilding, wildfires, nefarious political choices, have all compromised soil quality, resulting in an enormous loss of productive land year after year.

-A poor land that generates poor people, a poor land that causes ever more frequent floods and droughts and mass migrations beyond the borders and towards the cities.
-Poor people that generate a social crisis.
+An impoverished land generates poor people, an impoverished earth causes ever more frequent inundations, droughts and mass migration across borders and towards the cities; poor people that generate a social crisis.

-Observing “my land”, I felt a sense of emptiness that pushed me to speak about desertification, desertification not only of the land but also of the souls.
+Observing “my land”, a landscape marked by recent and less recent layers of time, a testament to mankind’s impact on the environment and the environment’s impact on mankind, I felt a sense of emptiness that drove me to explore desertification, not only of the land but also of the soul.

-The visceral bond I have for my land made me reflect a lot and led me to photograph it through a slow gaze: four years, from 2017 to 2020, were necessary to complete another long-term project.
-Behind every image there is a way of thinking, of being.
+The bond I have with my land is visceral and led to a profound reflection over a photographic journey lasting four years from 2017 to 2020 – the time required to complete another long-term project.
+Every image portrays a way of thinking, being and living.